BTEC Level 3 – Applied Law

 Law involves analysing a wide range of issues and problems.
 It is a vibrant and exciting subject.
 It helps you to be self confident in dealing with issues, disputes and other people.

 You will study specific areas of English law in detail and you will develop excellent, and transferable, analytical skills.
-We build on your existing skills and your interest in legal issues as you embark on studying what, for most, is a new subject.
+A few schools offer GCSE Law but most do not.
+So, we build on your existing skills and your interest in legal issues as you embark on studying what, for most, is a new subject.
 This course is 100% coursework based and will suit students who wish to study the subject through assignment based assessment, rather than examinations.

 - Course Details: